akionsight/Music-Player/README.md

                                   reset

-5.After you are done click ExitPlayer and the player will close
+5.After you are done click 'Exit Player' and the player will close